view of Hong Kong Island from mountain

 I’m definitely a robe guy.
 It’s someone I’ve always seen myself as even though I’ve never actually purchased a robe for myself.
 So, donning a fresh robe with the Grand Hyatt insignia had me over the moon and of course practicing my best Hugh Hefner impersonation (minus all the…well…ya know…bad stuff).

 My biggest pro tip for the Grand Hyatt is that they usually offer special (seasonal) packages online, so I would always make sure to check their promotions and packages page.
-You can also book your massage over at Klook via my affiliate link for a discount.
 They also offer spa and tea set combos which is perfect for couples that want to get a light bite in as well.

 Instead of me trying to explain various spa treatments that I don’t understand and their prices, head on over to Plateau Spa’s menu